Jiashuo-Sun/R_Package_for_Meta-Analysis/README.md

 The maxP method takes maximum *p*-value as the test statistic.
 It follows a beta distribution with degrees of freedom *α = K* and *β = 1* under the null hypothesis.

+These methods in package:
 ![pooled p value](https://github.com/Jiashuo-Sun/R_Package_for_Meta-Analysis/blob/master/demo_picture/pooledP.png)

 ### Future Work

 1. More methods of combining p-value.
+There are Adaptively Weighted (AW) Fisher method, r-th ordered *p*-value (rOP) method mentioned in the paper.
 2. Implement functions of combining effect size.
+There are Fixed effects model (FEM), Random effects model (REM) two ways combining effect size in the paper.
 3. Implement functions of combining rank statistics.